auth0/docs/articles/clients/client-grant-types.md

 # Client Grant Types

 Auth0 provides many authentication and authorization flows that suit your needs, and depending on your use case, you may wish to limit the use of certain grant types for a particular Client.
-Auth0 includes a `grant_type` property on each Client for this purpose.
+Auth0 includes a `grant_types` property on each Client for this purpose.

 ## Grant Types

 The following is a list of grant types valid for Auth0 Clients.
-Each of the items represents one of the three types of authorization flows.

 There are three possible types of authorization flows:

 * Auth0 extension;
 * Auth0 legacy;